jewettaij/visfd/doc/doc_filter_mrc.md

 This is a two-step process.
 First, all the voxels whose brightness exceeds *threshold* are selected.
 Then, this subset of voxels is partitioned into different "islands".
-"Islands" are defined as sets of voxels which are connected to each other by touching adjacent voxels.
+"Islands" are defined as sets of voxels which are all physically adjacent to (touching) eachother.
-(This is similar to the "bucket-fill" tool in a paint program.
+(The "bucket-fill" tool in a paint program behaves in a similar way to the way islands are chosen.
  The definition of "adjacency" can be controlled using the "-neighbor-connectivity" argument, which is explained elsewhere.)

 Once membership of each island has been decided, a new image is generated showing which voxels belong to each island.
-(This behavior is similar to the behavior of the "*-watershed*" argument when used together with the "*-minima-threshold*" argument.)
+(Note: This behavior is identical to the behavior of the "*-watershed*" argument when used together with the "*-minima-threshold*" argument.)

 *If the "-connect" argument is used together with the "-planar" argument,* (which is typically used for membrane detection), then it means that additional,